pulumi/terraform-provider-aws/website/docs/r/secretsmanager_secret_version.html.markdown

 Provides a resource to manage AWS Secrets Manager secret version including its secret value.
 To manage secret metadata, see the [`aws_secretsmanager_secret` resource](/docs/providers/aws/r/secretsmanager_secret.html).

 ~> **NOTE:** If the `AWSCURRENT` staging label is present on this version during resource deletion, that label cannot be removed and will be skipped to prevent errors when fully deleting the secret.
-That label will leave this secret version active even after the resource is deleted from Terraform unless the secret itself is deleted.
-Move the `AWSCURRENT` staging label before or after deleting this resource from Terraform to fully trigger version deprecation if necessary.
+That label will leave this secret version active even after the resource is deleted from this provider unless the secret itself is deleted.
+Move the `AWSCURRENT` staging label before or after deleting this resource from this provider to fully trigger version deprecation if necessary.

 ## Example Usage